-DenseTNT diversity metrics are better when evaluated with the whole output, i.e., 12 predictions.
-This is probably due to the fact that clustering removes bad predictions, which makes the variance of the yaw lower.
-Following the same intuition, avgFDE is higher for DenseTNT whereas minFDE is lower.
-Therefore, the ratio RF is also higher for DenseTNT.
 However, RF only measures diversity without looking at the quality of this output.
-Moreover, 90.7% of the target agent's maneuvers go in a straight line.
+Moreover, 90.7% of the target agent's manoeuvres go in a straight line.
 In most of these cases, all the uncertainty is in the motion profile, not in the intention, thus having only one output cluster.
-Figure 6(d) shows a clear example where the variance will be much higher for DenseTNT before the clustering.
+Figure 2d shows a clear example where the variance will be much higher for DenseTNT before the clustering.

 We decide to evaluate this hypothesis with two more evaluation scenarios.
-First, we evaluate the model in the case where we only keep the three most probable predictions (k=3).
-In this scenario, the clustered output shows higher diversity both in terms of σ{vaw}^2 and p-RF.
+First, we evaluate the model in the case where we only keep the three most probable predictions (k = 3).
+In this scenario, the clustered output shows higher diversity both in terms of σ{yaw}^2 and p-RF.
 Secondly, we evaluate it in a subset of the validation set, considering only those scenes whose underlying distribution has more than one plausible mode.
 As expected, we encounter best results in terms of diversity in this evaluation scenario.
-For the analysis of accuracy and admissibility results, we will focus on the whole dataset wit K=12 since there are no major changes in the other dimensions.
+For the analysis of accuracy and admissibility results, we will focus on the whole dataset with K = 12since there are no major changes in the other dimensions.

-The admissibility metrics show that clustering the output trajectories into high-level behaviors provides a more compliant prediction, with no clusters going in the direction of oncoming traffic and a 2pp higher DAC.
+The admissibility metrics show that clustering the output trajectories into high-level behaviours provides a more compliant prediction, with no clusters going in the direction of oncoming traffic and a 2pp higher DAC.
 We find that almost 7% of the predictions go in the opposite direction.

 In order to get a holistic evaluation, we also explore how the clustering affects the results in terms of accuracy.
-When evaluating the probabilistic versions of distance-based metrics, DenseTNT-Intent seems to be superior in terms of p-minADE, p-avgFDE and p-MR. This is due to the fact that it provides a lower amount of modes with a higher probability for the ground-truth intention.
+When evaluating the probabilistic versions of distance-based metrics, DenseTNT-Intent seems to be superior in terms of pminADE, p-avgFDE and p-MR. This is due to the fact that it provides a lower amount of modes with a higher probability for the ground-truth intention.
 However, since DenseTNT outputs more trajectories with higher variability in the motion profile, it is more likely that one of these trajectories will be closer to the ground-truth prior to the clustering, thus having a lower p-minFDE for DenseTNT.

 These results suggest that DenseTNT-Intent achieves a more scene-compliant output, in the form of intention prediction, covering the modes of the output distribution while improving the overall quality of the predictions.
+This output can be used to improve the safety and reliability of autonomous vehicles by enabling better decision-making and more accurate prediction of the agents' future behaviour.

-VI.
-INTERPRETING MULTI-MODAL MOTION PREDICTION OUTPUTS
+6 | INTERPRETING MULTI-MODAL MOTION PREDICTION OUTPUTS

-In this section, we test our hypothesis that appropriate visualization of multi-modal trajectory representation increases the interpretability of the prediction system.
-We verified our null hypothesis by creating a survey in which we explore how the visualizations of multi-modal predictions, with their associated probabilities and different number of modes and prediction horizons, impact the interpretability of output of the prediction system, and how this, consequently, might impact transparency and user trust in the overall system.
+In this section, we test our hypothesis that appropriate visualisation of multi-modal trajectory representation increases the interpretability of the prediction system.
+We verified our null hypothesis by creating a survey in which we explore how the visualisations of multi-modal predictions, with their associated probabilities and different number of modes and prediction horizons, impacts the interpretability of the prediction system output, and how this, consequently, might impact transparency and user trust in the overall system.

-A. Methodology
+6.1 | Methodology

-We recruited 39 technical experts to participate in a twenty-minute survey designed within-subjects.
+We recruited 39 technical experts to participate in a twentyminute survey designed within-subjects.
 Twenty-three percent of the subjects are women, which is similar to the inherent bias in the technical field.
-In this survey, technical interpretability was assessed using different visualization experiments of the information provided by the prediction systems.
+In this survey, technical interpretability was assessed using different visualisation experiments of the information provided by the prediction systems.